 Located on the iconic Jones Street, the Zeigler House Inn exemplifies old southern charm with their attention to hospitality.
-The owner, Jackie Heinz, is a Tennessee transplant who specializes in southern hospitality and whose goal is to make guests as comfortable as possible.
+The owner, Jackie Heinz, is a Tennessee transplant.
+He specializes in southern hospitality and whose goal is to make guests as comfortable as possible.

-Built in 1856, this Italianate inn features amazing comforts, such as signature homemade meals, wine and appetizers on the weekends and coffee, tea and desserts served daily, not to mention the whirlpool tubs, private outdoor patios and kitchens and kitchenettes with extraordinary hints of generosity in the seven loft-sized accommodations.
+Built in 1856, this Italianate inn features amazing comforts.
+This enchanting inn specializes in signature homemade meals and wine and appetizers.
+The seven loft-sized accommodations boast whirlpool tubs, private outdoor patios and kitchens and kitchenettes.
 With comfortable rooms, amazing food and a beautiful location, the Zeigler House Inn truly feels like home.
-It’s not extravagance they’re after here, but a graceful and gentle leisure wrapped with a gracious southern charm that will show you why Savannah’s nicknamed the Hostess City of the South.
+It’s not extravagance they’re after here, but a graceful and gentle leisure wrapped with a gracious southern charm.

 11. Planters Inn

-What was once a Church of England parsonage in 1734 (which Methodist church founder John Wesley was a part of), transformed into the 60-room, 200-year-old Planters Inn.
-This elegant 18th century boutique hotel features tasteful period décor, a nightly wine and cheese social and intimate rooms, some which open to a shared balcony overlooking Reynolds Square—the perfect place to enjoy homemade snacks and pastries.
+In 1734 the Planters Inn was a Church of England parsonage.
+Methodist church founder John Wesley was a part of this parsonage.
+The 200-year-old Planters Inn offers 60 intimate rooms with tasteful period décor.
+This elegant 18th century boutique hotel features a nightly wine and cheese social and balcony views, overlooking Reynolds Square.

 This charming boutique hotel has a sister in Charleston.
 Not unlike Charleston, its prime location in Savannah allows guests to leisurely stroll and enjoy the city’s history.